On Word-of-Mouth and Private-Prior Sequential Social Learning: Problem Formulation

 \subsection{Private-Prior Setup}

-In this subsection, we derive recursive expressions for an agent $i\in\mathcal{I}$ included in a PP setup, as depicted in Figure~\ref{fig:CASCADE ARCHITECTURE} for the case $m=2$.
-In doing so, we reduce ourselves to work with an equivalent multi-agent system, that can be modeled according to Section~\ref{subsec:MODEL SELECTION}.
+In this subsection, we derive recursive expressions for an agent $i\in\mathcal{I}$ embedded in a PP setup, as depicted in Figure~\ref{fig:CASCADE ARCHITECTURE} for the case $m=2$.
+In doing so, we reduce ourselves to work with the multi-agent system introduced in Section~\ref{subsec:MODEL SELECTION}.